oracle/terraform-provider-oci/docs/solutions/rhel74_image/README.md

 This example provides a method to generate a RHEL 7.4 image for use by both VM and BM shapes.

-UPDATED 23 May 2018!
-Please read below!

-What is fixed/changed in this release:

-- Fixed issue with OCI-CLI and pip that was preventing the process from working.
-The original process attempted to install OCI-CLI as a global resource in the global python repo...this broke after some changes in pip.
-So now we install pip locally to each user.
-- Changed our blank image OCID to use a new global value.
-This makes the process *more* portable across regions (but not completely...see next bullet).
-- Updated the ipxe server image list to include the LHR region.
-LHR is now fully supported on this process.
-- *** IMPORTANT CHANGE *** Updated process to use Instance Principal authorization method for OCI-CLI.
-This removes the requirement to upload the user private key into the ipxe server.  *HOWEVER*, it does REQUIRE the creation of a Dynamic Group for the Compartment this is being executed in.
-This is included in the prerequisites section below.
-The new process WILL NOT WORK without an Instance Principal (also known as a Dynamic Group).
+See the Changelog for current updates to this process!

-There are several prerequisites for using this process:
+There are several prerequisites:

-1. *** UPDATE *** You MUST setup a Dynamic Group for the Compartment in which you are going to run this process.
+1. You MUST setup a Dynamic Group for the Compartment in which you are going to run this process.
 The Dynamic Group allows the ipxe instance itself to authenticate to OCI so that no user configuration is needed to create the image.